Samuel Foote: Of mimicry and Methodists

-The Devil on Two Sticks
+Later life

-While riding with Prince Edward, Duke of York and Albany in 1766, he was thrown from his horse and the injury cost him his leg.
+While riding with Prince Edward, Duke of York and Albany, in 1766, he was thrown from his horse and the injury cost him his leg.
 Even in this state, he continued to act and as possible compensation for his injury was granted a license to legally operate the Haymarket Theatre.
 He produced a summer season of "legitimate plays" in 1767, engaging Spranger Barry and his wife to perform.
 He bought the theatre outright and remodelled the interior the same year and continued to operate the theatre until he was forced to give up his patent to George Colman the Elder the following year.
-Near London, Foote lived and wrote in his much loved villa, 'The Hermitage', in North End village in the Parish of Fulham.
+Near London, Foote lived and wrote in his much loved villa, 'The Hermitage', in North End village in the parish of Fulham.
 He died on 21 October 1777 in Dover, while en route to France.

 One play, The Cozeners, is clearly based on the politician Charles James Fox who was a spendthrift and gambler.
 He had been duped by Elizabeth Harriett Grieve who had promised that she could arrange for him to marry a West Indian heiress.
 Grieve was tried and transported in 1773 and in the following year The Cozeners opened with Mrs Gardner in the part of Mrs Fleece'em.
 Foote's satires are based on caricatures of characters and situations from his era.
 His facility and wit in writing these earned him the title "the English Aristophanes."
-While, often, his subjects found his literary jabs just as humorous as his audiences, they often both feared and admired him.
+While his subjects could find his literary jabs just as humorous as his audiences, they often both feared and admired him.